SizovV/Restaurant_RS/README.md

 # Restaurant Recomendation

-This is a simple web application that can be used as a personal blog.
-In the perfect world, blogger can draw some things and post it with text, but now he can just write a post and can draw something to distract from the text and/or make notes for his beautiful and useful post.
+This is a simple web application that can be used as a tool to find new restaurants.
+In the perfect world, user can rate some favorite restaurants ang get personal recomendations based on your assessments and those of others.

 ## How to use?